scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Conjure a burst of lightning that bounces from creature to creature.
 Targeting a creature you can see within range, the lightning bounces from them to 2 other creatures each within 3 tiles of the previous creature.
 The lightning cannot bounce to the same creature twice and must bounce to a creature if able.
 Make a spellcasting roll against the creatures Dexterity.
-On success they take 1 wound in lightning damage, adding a wound die for every critical.
+On success they take 1/0 in lightning damage, adding 0/1 for every critical.

 The number of bounces increases by 1 and you add an enhanced die for every level cast above 3rd.